godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unreachable_code.rst

 When this warning occurs
 ------------------------

-This warning may appear if there is code in a function that can never be reached because all possible code paths before it would hit a ``return`` statement and leave the function:
+This warning may appear if there is code that can never be reached because all possible code paths before it would hit a ``return`` statement and leave a function:

 .. code-block::